mericozkayagan/database-proje/README.md

 3. **View the Diagram:**
    - Open the generated PNG or PDF file using the Preview app or any other image/PDF viewer on macOS.

-### Additional Tips

-- **Ensure PATH is Set Correctly:**
-  - If you encounter issues with Graphviz, ensure that the `dot` executable is in your system's PATH.
-You can check this by running `dot -V` in the terminal.

-- **Troubleshooting:**
-  - If you face any issues, ensure that all software is up to date and that you have the necessary permissions to execute files in the directory.

-By following these steps, you should be able to set up and view the `amazon_diagram.puml` on a macOS machine successfully.